 This category comprises specific project topics that we are particularly interested in at a particular time - for instance, because they are part of a larger research project running at our institute.
 Sometimes, we may be able to offer financial support for these.
 Sometimes, this list may also be empty ...

 - Current focus 1 (WS 2019): Acoustic Event Detection, Segmentation, and Score-Performance Alignment in Opera Recordings (see Project Descriptions)

 If you are interested in any of these, contact Gerhard Widmer for more information.

 Our project topics are structred into thematic areas, which also relate to the specific research experience and interests of our team members.
 Each thematic category lists a corresponding contact person.

-Our institute is heavily involved in research on acoustic scene classification and acoustic event detection (DCASE).
+Our institute is heavily involved in research on Intellgent Audio Processing.
 In this context, we offer a variety of projects involving audio data and machine learning, and many different learning scenarios ((semi-)supervised, transfer learning, learning with weak labels, learning interpretable models, ...), e.g. participation in the annual DCASE http://dcase.community/) challenge.